IndieLightAndMagic/wolf/README.md

     5. Configure filters for png images.
     6. Modify the class to receive a filepath with an image.
     7. Load the image and wrap it in the rectangle.
+    8. Convert the heathmap scene into a qobject
+    9. Setup a timer.
+    A. Rotate Around Z Axis.

 Activities To Finish This Sprint:

-    8. Use Right and Left to rotate around rectangle normal.
+    B. Use Right and Left to rotate around rectangle normal.
-    9. Use Up and Down to rotate around rectangle "x" (like flipping a coin)
+    C. Use Up and Down to rotate around rectangle "x" (like flipping a coin)

 Next Steps: